15+ Essential Metal Working Hand Tools For Every Workshop

 Soapstone Compass And Square

-You may know the compass and square as the symbol of the secretive freemasons, but you’ll also get an enormous amount of use out of them as a metalworker.
-These metalworking hand tools can be used to measure extremely precise angles and curves for cutting, something that is necessary especially for more technical projects.
+You may know the compass and square as the symbol of the secretive freemasons.
+But you’ll also get an enormous amount of use out of them as a metalworker.

 While just about any set of squares and protractors will do, you’ll want to get a protractor that is specific to metalworking.
 These act a lot like scribers, scratching the metal rather than applying ink to it.
-Just like with the scriber, this allows for a more precise line, which can be a make-or-break factor for a lot of projects.

 If you ever have technical cuts or arcs needed with a torch or other metal cutting tool this will be a tool that will save the day.
 A compass with soapstone.
 Figure out arcs and intersecting angles with ease.
 This premium marking tool will come in handy just when you need it and the price is very reasonable.